One Big Beautiful Bill (OBBB): Impact on charitable giving

 Several other updates are worth noting for their potential impact on charitable giving strategies and decision-making.

-Under OBBB, a new tax credit goes into effect in 2027, allowing filers to claim up to $1,700 per taxpayer for donations to organizations that grant scholarships to private or religious K—12 schools.
+Under the OBBB, a new tax credit goes into effect in 2027 allowing filers to claim up to $1,700 per taxpayer for cash donations to qualified K-12 scholarship-granting organizations.
 This credit is available to all individual taxpayers, regardless of whether they itemize.

-OBBB introduces a new tiered endowment tax on university endowment investment earnings, with rates ranging from 1.4% to 8%.
+The OBBB introduced a new tiered endowment tax on university endowment investment earnings, with rates ranging from 1.4% to 8%.
 The highest rate applies to institutions with above $2 million in endowment assets per student.
 Private colleges with fewer than 3,000 tuition-paying students are exempt from the tax.
-While only 56 colleges and universities are currently subject to the higher rate, this number is expected to increase over time.
+While only 56 colleges and universities were subject to the higher tax rate at the time that the law was passed, this number is expected to increase over time.

 Implication: The change may make unrestricted current support—such as to an annual fund—more helpful to some institutions.
 Donors who support colleges and universities may want to check with their chosen institution to understand how their donation can provide the greatest value.